uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 > I’m quite hesitant to speak here this morning …
 I’m not here to defend my father so much, as to speak part of the truth about the kind of person my father was.
-I think he was an exemplary principal of an Indian residential school… Part of the story will be about what I saw around me, what my parents tried to do, however effective that was, however well-intentioned that was, however beneficial or not beneficial it<!--x-->
-was, you will at least when you leave here today, have a bit more of the story and you may judge for yourselves.
+I think he was an exemplary principal of an Indian residential school… Part of the story will be about what I saw around me, what my parents tried to do, however effective that was, however well-intentioned that was, however beneficial or not beneficial it <!-- page 331 -->was, you will at least when you leave here today, have a bit more of the story and you may judge for yourselves.
 I hope you will judge with kindness, understanding, and generosity of spirit…

 > [My father] did so many things, coached the teams, blew the whistle or shot off the starting pistol at the sports days.